Michael Levy, Baron Levy: Political activities

-Known as "Lord Cashpoint" to some in the media and politics, he was the leading fundraiser for the Labour Party from 1994 to 2007 (having raised over £100m for the Labour Party).
-In 2007 he voluntarily decided to step down at the same time as former Prime Minister Tony Blair.

 In 2000, Levy was criticised when it was revealed that he had paid only £5,000 tax during the financial year 1998–1999 – however it was subsequently shown even in that year the tax paid was £30,000.
 In an interview at the time, repeated on BBC2's Newsnight on 16 March 2006, Levy stated that "Over the years I have paid many millions of tax and, if you average it, each year it comes to many hundreds of thousands of pounds.
 In that particular year, I was giving my time to the Labour Party and the voluntary sector, and I just lived off capital."

-From 1998 until 2007, he acted as Prime Minister Blair's personal envoy to the Middle East.

-Many leaders in the region including Palestinian President Mahmoud Abbas have praised Levy for always offering constructive suggestions.
-Mr Blair has said Lord Levy carried out "a perfectly excellent job as my envoy under very difficult circumstances".

-In September 2005, Levy was appointed President of the Council of the Specialist Schools and Academies Trust, the body overseeing the government's Specialist schools and Academy programmes.

-Cash for honours

 Levy was arrested and questioned in connection with the "Cash for Honours" inquiry by the Metropolitan Police on 12 July 2006 (whereby it was suggested that money was paid to political parties for Honours in particular peerages).
-No charges were made against Levy and the police removed all details from their files.
+No charges were made against Levy, and the police removed all details from their files.

-Other positions
+Levy advised Jeremy Corbyn's team on tackling antisemitism during Corbyn's leadership of the party.